mossgreen/mossgreen.github.io/_posts/2018-12-02-Spring-Certification-Spring-REST.md

 - OPTIONS, and
 - CONNECT

 **Safe methods** are HTTP methods that do not modify resources.
 Spring Security implements CSRF protection with a synchronizer token.
 Statechanging requests(not safe methods) will be intercepted and checked for a CSRF token.
 - GET
 - HEAD
 - OPTIONS
 - TRACE

 **Not Safe**:
+- POST:
-- Two identical POST requests will result in two identical resources being created or errors at application level.
+    Two identical POST requests will result in two identical resources being created or errors at application level.
-- PUT modifies the state on the server
+- PUT: it modifies the state on the server
 - DELETE

 ## What are idempotent operations?
 Why is idempotency important?

-**Idempotent** meansyou can **repeat** these operations over and over again, but the end result should be the **same**.
+**Idempotent** means you can **repeat** these operations over and over again, but the end result should be the **same**.

 Idempotency operations:
 - GET
 - PUT
 - DELETE

 ## Is REST scalable and/or interoperable?

 ### Scalability

 REST is scalable, because it is stateless, its Cacheability and layered system.

 1. **Statelessness** ensures that requests can be processed by any node in a cluster of services without having to consider server-side state